 Connect content type hub with Manage Metadata Service Application:

 Let’s Set up a content type hub in Managed metadata service in Manage Service Applications from Central Administration.

 - Go to Central Administration >> click the Application Management >> under Service Applications, Select Managed Metadata Service >> Click on Properties from the ribbon.

 - In Managed metadata service application properties, Enter your Content Type Hub site collection URL in Content Type.
 In my case its: https://intranet.crescent.com/ctypehub

 - Go back to Service Applications page, Select the Managed Metadata Service Connection >> Click on Properties from the ribbon, and set “Consume content type from the content type gallery”

 That’s all!
 We have completed setting up content type hub SharePoint 2013.
-Now your Content Type Hub Site Collection is registered with Managed Metadata Service Application.
-Content Type hub is available to all Lists or Libraries in the farm.
-Web applications can subscribe to this hub and pull down the published content types.
-You can also use PowerShell to create content type hub for SharePoint How to Create Content Type Hub in SharePoint using PowerShell?
+Now, your Content Type Hub Site Collection is registered with Managed Metadata Service Application.
+Content Type hub is available to all Lists or Libraries on the farm, and web applications can subscribe to this hub and pull down the published content types.
+You can also use PowerShell to create a content type hub for SharePoint, How to Create Content Type Hub in SharePoint using PowerShell?